Danijel Djuric

-Danijel Dejan Djuric (born 5 January 2003) is a professional footballer who plays as a forward for Icelandic club Víkingur Reykjavík.
-Born in Bulgaria to a Serbian father and a Bulgarian mother, he plays for the Iceland national team.
+Danijel Dejan Djuric (born 5 January 2003) is a professional footballer who plays as a forward for Croatian club Istra 1961.
+Born in Bulgaria, he plays for the Iceland national team.

 Club career

 Born in Bulgaria to a Bulgarian mother and Serbian father, Djuric moved to Iceland aged two.
 His first youth club was Hvöt from Blönduós, before joining Breiðablik when his family moved to Kópavogur in 2012.
 In 2019, he transferred to the youth side of Danish club FC Midtjylland.

 In July 2022, Djuric started his senior career when he transferred to Víkingur Reykjavík from Midtjylland.

+He transferred to Croatian club Istra 1961 in February 2025.

 International career

 He has featured for the U15, U16, U17, U18, U19 and U21 youth teams of Iceland.
 He made his debut with the senior team in a friendly match against South Korea on 11 November 2022, playing the first 73 minutes.